 The carrying amount of intangible assets is historical cost, amortised on a straight-line basis.
-The amortisation for the period has been charged to the relevant service area, and if charged to the IT Service, the cost is then subsequently absorbed as an overhead across all the service headings, in the CIES.
+The amortisation for the period has been charged to the relevant service area.

 Note 17A - Financial Instruments

 The Accounting Policies in Note 1 set out the classifications of financial instruments listed below.